throwable/mdc4spring/README.md

 #### Defining MDC programmatically

 That gives you a full control over MDC scopes and parameter definitions.
-Use try-with-resources block to ensure a correct clearing of all defined parameters.
+Use try-with-resources block to ensure a proper cleanup of all defined parameters.

 ```java
 class OrderProcessor {